-- MFF Partners participating in policy, systems, and environmental change activities: - Shall not exclusively lead the effort; rather, collaborations are necessary; - Should work to increase community partnerships to include those who can facilitate change in the environment, such as working with retail grocers to increase the availability of fruits and vegetables in grocery stores; - Should help facilitate reciprocal referrals with other food assistance programs to increase food resource benefits, especially those that include fruits and vegetables; - Shall include indicators of change and outcome measures in their overall evaluation strategy; - Should work with other partners to refer to appropriate programs and organizations that will assist in the accomplishment of its objectives; - Must consider the cultural needs of the populations served and consider existing partnerships to develop solutions to bring healthy foods and opportunities for physical activity to the community; and - Must be aware of systems and environmental barriers, such as a lack of transportation, policies that restrict the formation of farmers markets, or limitations on physical activity due to unsafe environments. - PSE activities, including time and effort, must align with your other SNAP-Ed responsibilities. - All PSE activities must be reasonable and necessary.
+- MFF Partners participating in PSE change activities: - Shall not exclusively lead the effort; rather, collaborations are necessary; - Should work to increase community partnerships to include those who can facilitate change in the environment, such as working with retail grocers to increase the availability of fruits and vegetables in grocery stores; - Should help facilitate reciprocal referrals with other food assistance programs to increase food resource benefits, especially those that include fruits and vegetables; - Shall include indicators of change and outcome measures in their overall evaluation strategy; - Should work with other partners to refer to appropriate programs and organizations that will assist in the accomplishment of its objectives; - Must consider the cultural needs of the populations served and consider existing partnerships to develop solutions to bring healthy foods and opportunities for physical activity to the community; and - Must be aware of systems and environmental barriers, such as a lack of transportation, policies that restrict the formation of farmers markets, or limitations on physical activity due to unsafe environments.

+- PSE change activities, including time and effort, must align with your other SNAP-Ed responsibilities. - All PSE change activities must be reasonable and necessary.

 - Costs associated with providing consultation and technical assistance to organizations in creating appropriate PSE changes that benefit low-income households and communities.
-(The organization that receives the consultation and technical assistance is ultimately responsible for adopting, maintaining, and enforcing the PSE change.); - Costs associated with the implementation of PSE efforts within the scope of SNAP-Ed (e.g., signage) (require written preapproval from MFF prior to purchase); - Consultation with partner organizations on promoting organizational policy and practice changes that support healthy food and beverages, physical activity, and reduced sedentary behavior (e.g., entertainment screen time); - Analyzing and preparing data reports and sharing information on the expected benefits of PSE changes; - Consultation with food retailers, farmers, food distributors, and farmers market managers on increasing access to and promotion of whole grains, fruits and vegetables, and low-fat dairy; - Conducting environmental scans or assessments of the food and activity environments where food and activity decisions and choices are made; - Community forums or meetings with SNAP-Ed recipients or service providers on healthy eating and active living; - Point-of-purchase or point-of-decision signage and other behavioral cues to action that promote healthy eating or physical activity choices; - Resource kits with strategies for adopting, implementing, maintaining, and evaluating policy, systems, and environmental changes; and - Consultation with partner organizations on measures to address and reduce food waste and maximize utilization and consumption of available healthy food resources.
+(The organization that receives the consultation and technical assistance is ultimately responsible for adopting, maintaining, and enforcing the PSE change.); - While most costs associated with PSE changes are staff time and effort, some costs associated with the implementation of PSE change efforts within the scope of SNAP-Ed may be allowable (e.g., promotion of a new PSE change, safety and education efforts related to a new PSE change, or signage).
+Written pre-approval from MFF is required prior to purchase. - Consultation with partner organizations on promoting organizational policy and practice changes that support healthy food and beverages, physical activity, and reduced sedentary behavior (e.g., entertainment screen time); - Analyzing and preparing data reports and sharing information on the expected benefits of PSE changes; - Consultation with food retailers, farmers, food distributors, and farmers market managers on increasing access to and promotion of whole grains, fruits and vegetables, and low-fat dairy; - Conducting scans or assessments of the food and activity policies, systems, or environments where food and activity decisions and choices are made; - Community forums or meetings with SNAP-Ed recipients or service providers on healthy eating and active living; - Point-of-purchase or point-of-decision signage and other behavioral cues to action that promote healthy eating or physical activity choices; - Resource kits with strategies for adopting, implementing, maintaining, and evaluating PSE changes; and - Consultation with partner organizations on measures to address and reduce food waste and maximize utilization and consumption of available healthy food resources.

-- Costs associated with the establishment and maintenance of environmental or policy changes outside the scope of SNAP-Ed, such as infrastructure, equipment, space, land, or construction; - Costs associated with capital improvements to retail stores, sidewalks, trails, bicycle paths, or dining facilities; - Costs associated with refrigeration units or shelving in grocery or convenience stores; and - Financial incentives to community partners or retailers to support environmental or policy changes. - Salaries for retail store staff, farmers market managers, or food service workers for service operations
+- Costs associated with the establishment and maintenance of environmental or policy changes outside the scope of SNAP-Ed, such as infrastructure, equipment, space, land, or construction; - Costs associated with capital improvements to retail stores, sidewalks, trails, bicycle paths, or dining facilities; - Costs associated with refrigeration units or shelving in grocery or convenience stores; - Financial incentives to community partners or retailers to support environmental or policy changes; and - Salaries for retail store staff, farmers market managers, or food service workers for service operations